-The regular sailing season practice dates are September 7 – December 7 and January 4 – May 17.
-Regular practices occur Wednesdays from 3:40 – 6:00 PM, and as called on Mondays, typically in the weeks ahead of a major regatta.
+The regular sailing season practice dates are September 6 – December 6 and January 10 – May 16.
+Regular practices for the entire team occur Wednesdays from 3:40 – 6:00 PM; varsity only practices are at the same time on Mondays.
 During the months of January and February, we will have a clinic or practice depending on the weather.
-Always check the Activity Board for updates on practice schedules.
-We also use email and a GroupMe text group for the latest info.
-Of course you can also talk to your coach or another teammate.
+Always check the Activity Board for updates on practice schedules and regattas.
+We almost never cancel practice.
+If you are not sure, talk to your coach or another teammate who is better informed.

 Regular participation is required to remain on the team.
-In order to receive a varsity letter award, you must be a fully participating member of the team who competes at the varsity level.
-A fully participating member of the team attends a minimum of 60% of team practices.
+In order to receive a varsity letter award, you must be a fully participating member of the team who competes at the varsity level and attends a minimum of 60% of team practices.
 In order to receive a participation certificate, you must participate in at least 40% of team practices during the year.

 Upcoming Regattas and Events

 September 9-10, Back to School, PontYC

 October 21-22, Shearwater Regatta, OSYC

 October 27-29, Cressy Trophy, St. Petersburg YC

 January 13, Rock the New Year Regatta, BWYC – this will be a fun regatta just for our team.
 Everyone will get to sail, we’ll have fun race courses, and prizes.

 March 3-4, Alfonso Suter (Lasers D14 Champs), GYC